btcoin23/T-S-BOT/README.md

-# Sniper Bot on Solana, Raydium
+# Copy-Trade Bot on Solana, Raydium

 This project demonstrates my abilities how to perform the monitering wallet transactions and how to do token swap on the Solana blockchain using Raydium SDK.